The Tom Daniels Application Assistance Prize

 Dr. Daniel J. Stewart Prize in Psychology

 This prize was established by the family and friends of Dr. Daniel J. Stewart.
 Dr. Stewart (1947-2016) was a member of Grenfell Campus’ psychology program (department) from 1975 until his retirement in 2005 and was an architect of the program that exists today.
 He obtained Bachelor and Masters of Arts degrees from Memorial University (1969; 1972), a PhD from Miami University (Oxford, OH, 1975), and in keeping with his belief that learning as much as you could about your world was the most important quest, Dan obtained a Masters of Philosophy from Memorial University in 2015.
 With his nose always in a book, he constantly consumed information that would see him one day reading research articles related to quantum mechanics while the next would see him lost in the pages of a spy or fantasy novel (his guilty pleasures).
 All of this gathered information aided his determination to broadly educate and challenge those learning from him.
 He believed that respectful discussion and argument furthered knowledge and perspective and that opinions were fine providing you had evidence to support them.
 These beliefs and others were inspirational to many, students and colleagues alike.
 Referred to by his family as the “original Google”, Dan had an unquenchable thirst for knowledge and it is the donors’ hope that this prize will help a deserving undergraduate to follow their own quest to understanding.
 Valued at $500, the prize will be awarded annually to an undergraduate student beyond their second year of study in the Psychology program, Grenfell Campus, at Memorial University of Newfoundland.
 The recipient must meet the minimum academic requirements for a prize as defined by the University and write an essay on a topic to be determined each year by the Psychology program at Grenfell Campus.
 Students can contact the Psychology program for an application which will include the topic of the essay.
 The prize will be awarded by the Senate Committee on Undergraduate Scholarships, Bursaries and Awards on the recommendation of the Chair, Psychology program, Grenfell Campus.
-Deadline for the submission of applications is October 21st.
+Deadline for the submission of applications is October 20th, 2023 at 11:59 pm.
 You are asked to write an essay addressing the following question:

 Psychology is a diverse discipline, both as a field of study (e.g., it has many subdisciplines) and in the multiple theories used to explain a given topic.
 In your opinion, explain any advantage(s) and/or disadvantage(s) associated with the diversity in psychology.
 Your essay should not exceed 500 words.